 An assessment (which can be as simple as a personality quiz) reduces overwhelm, and in turn can reduce cancellations that tend to flood in because of the excuse that “I’m just not taking advantage of all the content”.

 GOAL: Add new elements to keep members coming back for more.

 Static, unchanging content works for a while … but if you want members to stick around for the long term, it’s important to add new elements that keep them excited about coming back for more.

 It could be something as simple as celebrating the amount of time that your members have been with you, like Twitter does with this popup:

 Or, it might mean adding new course content, increasing engagement and encouraging interaction with new members, or even just sprinkling in some unannounced bonuses and perks.

 Give people an idea of what courses and content are coming soon, so they can plan ahead… and keep them looking forward to logging in next.

 GOAL: Pick a theme for your members area.

-Unless you’re truly running a “course” that has a certification element in an academic setting, you can brand your membership site with a theme that can set you apart and make it way more fun for students.
+Unless you’re truly running a course in an academic setting, such as creating a certification program, you can brand your membership site with a theme that can set you apart and make it way more fun for students.